dswhitely1/Sprint-Challenge-Form-Management/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [x] Why are forms used so often in web applications and software?
 It's the main way for a user to type out information and send it over to the server.
-Rather it be a Login form, a Register form, or vice versa.
+Rather it be a Registration form, a Register form, or vice versa.
 It's the glue that helps the client send information to the server.

 - [x] What advantages are there by using a forms library like Formik?
 Using a form library helps the developer by not managing certain aspects of the business logic inside of our application.
 For example, Formik will manage the controlled inputs, handleSubmit, and handleChange functions for us.
 We do not need to define that in our code.